EnterpriseDB/barman/new_docs/faq.rst

 ``pg_basebackup`` compression features.
 This can be enabled using the ``backup_compression`` config option.
 For Rsync-based backups, at the moment there is no compression method, but it is feasible and the current design allows it.
-You can check the :ref:`backup-compression` section for further details.
+You can check the :ref:`Backup Compression <backup-backup-compression>` section for further details.

 **Can Barman compress WAL segments?**

 Yes.
 You can specify a compression filter for WAL segments, and significantly reduce the size of your WAL files by 5/10 times.
 This is done by setting the ``compression`` option in the configurations.
-Refer to the :ref:`configuration` section for further details.
+Refer to the :ref:`WAL configuration <configuration-options-wals>` section for further details.

 **Can Barman back up tablespaces?**